 Looking to put your SkyMiles to good use?
 Look no further than Delta SkyMiles flash sales.

 Using SkyMiles for big value has gotten harder over the years, thanks to its unpredictable and ever-changing award prices.
 But these frequent flash sales are the big exception.
 Delta frequently sells award flights within the U.S., to Europe, Asia, the Caribbean, and elsewhere at huge discounts.
-Sometimes these sales are advertised; other times they’re secret – but we find them anyway and send them to Thrifty Traveler Premium members.
+Sometimes these sales are advertised; other times they’re secret – but we find them anyway and send them to our Thrifty Traveler Premium members.

 But what's going on here?
 How do these SkyMiles flash sales work?
 What's Delta up to?
 How can you find them?